 - West Broadway: West Broadway is another area with a huge concentration of shops and services of every kind imaginable.
 Lining both sides of Broadway between Larch and Alma you will find an abundance of unique and interesting shops, not to mention all kinds of popular Vancouver restaurants.
 This area is easily reached from Downtown via Bus #22 MacDonald from Burrard Station or by bus #9 or #99 UBC from Commercial/Broadway Station.
 Get off either bus at the corner of Broadway and MacDonald.

-For more information on larger Vancouver malls and shopping centres close to Skytrain stations check out any of the following links.
+For information on larger Vancouver malls and shopping centres close to Skytrain stations check out the following links

 - Aberdeen Centre--(Richmond)